circleLayoutVertices: Generate a set of circle vertices suitable for plotting

 idcol

-Optional index or name of column for circle identifiers.
-These may be numeric or character but must be unique.
-If not provided, the output circle IDs will be the row numbers of the input circle data.
+Optional index (integer) or name (character) of an input data column to use as circle identifier values in the id column of the output data frame.
+Identifier values may be numeric or character but must be unique.
+If not provided, the output circle identifiers will be the row numbers of the input circle data.

 Value

-A data.frame with columns: id, x, y; where id is the unique integer identifier for each circle.
+A data frame with columns: id, x, y; where id is the unique integer identifier for each circle.
+If no size values in the input layout data are positive, a data frame with zero rows will be returned.

 Note